refaktor/rye-website/content/meet_rye/basics/functions.md

 ; prints: [BFunction(0): Returns current Time.]
 ```

-Function for creating pure function is **pfn**.
-Pure functions can only call other pure functions (builtin or normal).
+The way to create a pure function is by using **pfn**.
+Pure functions can only call other pure functions (built-in or normal).
 Pure functions are bound to a context with just pure functions so they
-have no access to any unpure function or a word (variable) outside it's scope (like global).
+have no access to any non-pure function or a word (variable) outside it's scope (like global).

 ```clojure
 x: 101